 You use the Information Flow Diagrams when you are defining the boundaries and scope of a system, the interactions with elements outside the system and the main flow within the system and its environment.

-After determining the requirements on a system, you then use the Information Flow Diagram to document the results.
+After determining the requirements on a system, you then use the diagram to document the results.
 The aim is to diagnose or map out which information is flowing where, between whom, when and how.

 An IFD is a diagrammatic way to displaying how Information Flows

-The purpose of Information Flow Diagrams is for the analysis or display of sources of and the receivers of information.
+The purpose of IFD is for the analysis or display of sources of and the receivers of information.
 They will help show the forwarding of Information as well as being useful in the analysis of a situation concerning responses received.